phaserjs/phaser/README.md

 * BitmapData now returns a reference to itself from all of its drawing related methods, allowing for easy function chaining.
 * The default size of a BitmapData if no width/height is given has been changed from 100x100 to 256x256.
 * Phaser.Text.destroy will now destroy the base texture by default (#1162)
+* BitmapData.copyPixels is now called BitmapData.copyRect and the method signature has changed.
+* BitmapData.draw method signature has changed significantly.

 ### Bug Fixes